openrandonaut/openrandonaut-bot/README.md

 </table>

 **Fig. 1:** A very shitty GIF demonstrating the functionality of the Telegram bot.<br>
 **Fig. 2:** A visualization of how the Attractor coordinate is calculated.
 The blue dots are quantum random coordinates.
 The heat map shows the density of those coordinates.
 The darker, the denser.
 The red X marks the point with the highest density.
+Made with [seaborn](https://github.com/mwaskom/seaborn).
 <br>

 ## Installation